Post originally published June 28th, 2018. Updated for May 26th, 2020.

 Changing the typeface on your content gives it a new look.
 Printing out a web page generates different thinking than viewing it on a screen.
-Try these techniques to view your site as a first time visitor and gain new perspective.
+Try these techniques to view your site as a first-time visitor and gain a new perspective.

 A new “look” often reveals issues in the text your eyes miss due to familiarity.
 Typos stand out.
 Wordiness or unnecessary information becomes apparent.
 Web visitors respond to clear, concise information.
 Plus, the font itself sends a message to your readers.

 View it on Another Device

 In a similar way, looking at your website on different devices allows you to see elements needing to change.
 It also gives you a view of what works and what does not for your site visitors.
 They use different devices — you should experience how your site works across them.

 An important change revealed by this evaluation lies with function.
 Audiences get irritated and leave when sites fail to work smoothly on the device they use.
 Checking your site on different devices reveals gaps in technology which you can close to keep guests happy and engaged.

 A change in location lends fresh eyes to any project.
 Visit your website in the chatter of a coffee shop, the quiet of the backyard and the professional buzz at the office.
 Switching up your environment offers distance and a fresh take on what you see.

 Color and white space send a message to your audience.
 They cause your visitors to click the CTA or a competitor’s site.
 Different locations allow you to experience the “feel” of your site and identify needed changes.